MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 You have been asked to create a proof of concept that uses Microsoft Entra Privileged Identity Management (PIM) to enable just-in-time administration and control the number of users who can perform privileged operations.
 The specific requirements are:

-- Create a permanent assignment of the aaduser2 Azure AD user to the Security Administrator role.
+- Create a permanent assignment of the aaduser2 Microsoft Entra ID user to the Security Administrator role.
-- Configure the aaduser2 Azure AD user to be eligible for the Billing Administrator and Global Reader roles.
+- Configure the aaduser2 Microsoft Entra ID user to be eligible for the Billing Administrator and Global Reader roles.
-- Configure the Global Reader role activation to require an approval of the aaduser3 Azure AD user
+- Configure the Global Reader role activation to require an approval of the aaduser3 Microsoft Entra ID user
 - Configure an access review of the Global Reader role and review auditing capabilities.

 > For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.